ruuvi/ruuvi.drivers.c/README.md

 Files should be named `ruuvi_module_name`, for example `ruuvi_interface_spi.h` Globally visible functions, variables and definitions should be likewise named `ruuvi_module_file_name`, for example  `ruuvi_platform_yield_init()`

+# Usage
+## Enabling modules
+Se the repository may contain several different implementations of interface functions the desired implementation is enabled by definining
+`PLATFORM_MODULE_ENABLED 1`, for example `NRF5_SDK15_LOG_ENABLED 1`.

+## Initializing modules
+All modules have `platform_module_init` -function which should be called before usage.
+Check the interface definition of explanation of any initialization parameters.

+## Error codes
+There are common error code definitions for the drivers, please see `ruuvi_driver_error.h` for details.

+## Sensor interface
+Sensors have a common interface which has setter and getter functions for common parameters such as scale, resolution, sample rate and dsp function.
+Initialization function takes a pointer to sensor interface type, as well as used bus (I2C or SPI) and a handle which helps firmware to select the desired on board.
+On SPI the handle is GPIO pin of Chip Select, on I2C the handle is I2C address of the sensor.

 # Progress
 The repository is under active development and major refactors are to be expected.
 The roadmap for releases is: